SMNik2546/Haynes-Shockley-experiment/README.md

 Important fields: ***lifetime, drift velocity, electric field***

 ## Measurement of drift velocity
 E<sub>s</sub> is an internal electric pulse field that produced by a pulsed generator.
-Distance between optical fiber and needle (point contact) is d.
+Distance between optical fiber and needle (<u>point contact</u>) is d.
 V<sub>s</sub> is the electrical pulls and V<sub>l</sub> is the laser pulls.
 The laser pulls causes 2 small peak between up and down main semiconductor peak.
 The second peak is the wider and relevant to minority carriers.
 V<sub>d</sub> = <table><tr><td>d</td></tr><tr><td>t</td></tr></table> is the drift velocity.